naughtybear/big_data_project/README.md

 - Output: Estimated Revenue
 - Data Exploration: Exploration page presents dynamic data visualizations intended for data analytics.

+### 12. Airflow
+- Todo:

 ## Usage

 To use this project, please follow the instructions below:

-1. Clone the repository to your local machine.
+1. Clone or download the repository to your local machine.
 2. Install the required dependencies.
 3. Follow the instructions in each file to run the scripts in the correct order.
 4. To run the data_collection_cleaning file, make sure you have download the files from movie_data folder.
-4. Once the data is collected, cleaned, and combined, run the model script to build and train the predictive model.
+5. Once the data is collected, cleaned, and combined, run the model script to build and train the predictive model.
+5.

 ## Conclusion